ClassicalMoser/eslint-plugin-import-boundaries/README.md

 ### Test Files Configuration

-**How test exclusion works:** When `enforceBoundaries: false`, the rule skips boundary rule checking (allow/deny rules) but still enforces path format (alias vs relative).
+**How test exclusion works:** When `enforceBoundaries: false`, the rule skips boundary rule checking (allow/deny rules) but still enforces path format (boundary identifier vs relative).
 This allows test files to import from any boundary while maintaining consistent import path patterns.
 The default is `true` (boundary rules are enforced by default).

 **Why skip boundary rules for tests?** Test files often need to: